tee0402/fincalc/README.md

 Withdrew 0.83 USD from the account of admin.
 Its new balance is 99.17 USD.
 >> maint eur usd 1.18
 EUR/USD=1.18
-Would you like to save this currency conversion data in the database? (y/n): y Currency pair saved.
+Would you like to save this currency exchange data in the database? (y/n): y Currency pair saved.
 >> maint eur jpy 132.2
 EUR/JPY=132.2
-Would you like to save this currency conversion data in the database? (y/n): y Currency pair saved.
+Would you like to save this currency exchange data in the database? (y/n): y Currency pair saved.
 >> transfer admin john12 eur 50
 Transferred 59.00 USD/6610.00 JPY from the account of admin to the account of john12.
 Their new balances are 40.17 USD and 6610.00 JPY respectively.